lennessyy/raginggardens/README.md

 </table>

 # Controls
+Collect as many carrots as possible in 5 minutes.
+Use the controls to move and repel opponents.

   * **Arrow keys** - Move your ninja rabbit on the map.
   * **Z (or Y)** - Hold down to pull a carrot from the ground.
 You need to be close to a carrot.